Healthdirect Free Australian health advice you can count on.

 Key facts

-• Upper back pain is pain or discomfort that involves the bones, joints, muscles, nerves or any other body tissue in or around your thoracic spine.
+• Upper back pain (thoracic pain) is pain or discomfort in the bones, joints, muscles, nerves or other body tissue in or around your thoracic spine.

-• Your thoracic spine is the area between your neck (cervical spine) and lower back (lumbar spine).
+• Your thoracic spine is between your neck (cervical spine) and lower back (lumbar spine).

-• Most upper back pain has no specific cause — usually, upper back pain isn’t caused by a serious medical problem.
+• Most upper back pain has no specific cause and is not usually linked to a serious medical problem.

-• Back pain often goes away on its own, and there are many things you can do (such as exercise, stress and weight management) to help manage your pain until it resolves.
+• Back pain often goes away on its own, and you can help manage your pain with exercise, stress and weight management.

-• Your doctor may recommend or prescribe medicines for a short time to help you return to regular daily activities.
+• Your doctor may recommend or prescribe medicines for a short time to help you return to your usual activities.

 What is upper back pain (thoracic pain)?